triptisingh22a/PeriPersonal_IITK/README.md

-# PeriPersonal_IITK
+# PeriPersonalSpace-IITK
-Research Project under Prof.Devpriya Kumar durng summer internship at IIT Kanpur
+This is my experiment that i have created during my summer internship at IIT Kanpur under Prof. Dev Priya Kumar of Cognitive Science Department